Wishing you a Happy Easter!

 4. The act of painting eggs originates from a Ukrainian tradition

-For countless generations, Ukrainians have been decorating eggs as a calling out to the Gods and Goddesses of health and fertility.
-This traditional act of pysanka (“pih-sahn-kah”) is made by using wax and dyes, but this colourful custom didn’t take off until Ukrainian immigrants arrived in the United States of America.
+For countless generations, Ukrainians have been decorating eggs as a call to the Gods and Goddesses of health and fertility.
+This traditional act of pysanka (“pih-sahn-kah”) is made by using wax and dyes, but this colorful custom didn’t take off until Ukrainian immigrants arrived in the United States of America.

 5. The world’s largest Easter egg weighs in at 5000lbs

-Named the Vegreville Pysanka, the world’s largest Easter egg is actually more of a jigsaw than a sculpture, as it is made from 3500 pieces of aluminium.
+Named the Vegreville Pysanka, the world’s largest Easter egg is actually more of a jigsaw than a sculpture, as it is made from 3,500 pieces of aluminum.

 6. Pretzels used to be associated with Easter

-When we think of Easter, chocolate, hot-cross buns and eggs usually spring to mind.
+When we think of Easter, chocolate, hot cross buns, and eggs usually spring to mind.
 But did you know that pretzels are also an Easter snack?
 Pretzels are associated with Easter because the twists resemble arms crossing in prayer.
-From the 1950s, it was tradition for Germans to eat a pretzel and a hard-boiled egg for dinner on Good Friday.
+From the 1950s, it was a tradition for Germans to eat a pretzel and a hard-boiled egg for dinner on Good Friday.

 7. The UK’s first chocolate egg was produced in Bristol in 1873

-It was two years later in 1875 that saw Cadbury’s make their first Easter egg.
+It was two years later, in 1875, that Cadbury made their first Easter egg.

 8. In Germany, it is illegal to dance on Good Friday

-In Baden-WĂŒrttemberg, music is allowed to be played but dancing is not allowed, whilst in Bavaria, if you are caught playing music of any kind in a bar, you could be fined up to 10,000 euros.
+In Baden-Württemberg, music is allowed to be played, but dancing is not permitted, while in Bavaria, if you are caught playing music of any kind in a bar, you could be fined up to 10,000 euros.

 9. Easter is on the Sunday after the full moon of March 21st

 Ever wondered why Easter Sunday changes date every year?
-It’s down to the lunar calendar and the position of the moon.
-Easter in fact falls on the first Sunday after the full moon that takes place on or after March 21st, which is said to signal the start of spring.
+It’s due to the lunar calendar and the position of the moon.
+Easter, in fact, falls on the first Sunday after the full moon that takes place on or after March 21st, which is said to signal the start of spring.

 Comments